 In 2011, a group of young singers from Ulster Youth Choir (now NYCNI) had the opportunity to work with internationally renowned conductor Paul McCreesh and countertenor Mark Chambers in preparation for a landmark Proms performance of Mendelssohn’s Elijah in London’s Royal Albert Hall.
-The singers were so inspired by the experience of working among professional ensembles and soloists that they decided to establish their own ensemble in Northern Ireland focusing on mentoring and developing young aspiring professional singers, and so Sestina was born.
+The singers were so inspired by the experience of working among professional ensembles and soloists that they decided to establish their own ensemble in Northern Ireland focusing on mentoring and developing young aspiring professional singers, and so Sestina Music was born.

-Under the direction of Mark Chambers, Sestina has quickly developed into an ensemble with a reputation for excellence and authenticity in the performance of early music as well as a fresh and innovative approach to programming.
-The support and development of aspiring professional singers from Northern Ireland and Ireland is at heart of Sestina’s activities, and our mentoring programme provides an immersive educational experience for young performers at various stages of their training and careers, giving them the opportunity to develop their craft by working alongside world-class professionals.
-To date, Sestina's young singers have performed several stage works of Henry Purcell (The Fairy Queen (2013), King Arthur (2014) and Dido and Aeneas (2016)), and the ensemble has collaborated with some of the finest specialist early music practitioners in the world: His Majesty’s Sagbutts and Cornetts, The Monteverdi String Band (for their 2016 production of Monteverdi’s Vespers of 1610), Dutch violinist Johannes Leertouwer, and Irish Baroque Orchestra for a production of Handel’s Theodora (2018).
+Under the direction of Mark Chambers, Sestina Music has quickly developed into an early music ensemble with a reputation for excellence and authenticity in the performance of early music as well as a fresh and innovative approach to programming.
+The support and development of aspiring professional singers from Northern Ireland and Ireland is at heart of Sestina Music’s activities, and our mentoring programme provides an immersive educational experience for young performers at various stages of their training and careers, giving them the opportunity to develop their craft by working alongside world-class professionals.
+To date, Sestina Music's early-stage professionals have performed several stage works of Henry Purcell (The Fairy Queen (2013), King Arthur (2014) and Dido and Aeneas (2016)), and the ensemble features some of the finest specialist early music practitioners in the world.
+Sestina Music frequently collaborates with other ensembles for larger productions, including, His Majesty’s Sagbutts and Cornetts, The Monteverdi String Band (for their 2016 production of Monteverdi’s Vespers of 1610), and Irish Baroque Orchestra for a production of Handel’s Theodora (2018).